marimeireles/virtual-assistant/qt-rasa/data/nlu.md

 - no

 ## intent:not_sure
-- weather
-- result
-- video
-- music
-- youtube
-- what's
-- whats
 - what
-- which
+- how
 - who
-- would
-- how
-- what is the
-- facebook
-- social network
-- how are you doing
-- who built you
 - have you ever seen
 - what is your favorite color
-- whats your favorite
 - i dont know, surprise me
 - do something special
 - bored